 Amend paragraph 16.4.1 to read as follows:

-16.4.1 The Transporters may enter into a PAFA Contract on terms which limit or exclude the liability (as to such matters as may be provided in such contract) of the PAFA.
+16.4.1 The CDSP may enter into a PAFA Contract on terms which limit or exclude the liability (as to such matters as may be provided in such contract) of the PAFA.

 Amend paragraph 16.4.2 to read as follows:

-16.4.2 For the avoidance of doubt, the DNOs shall not be the agent or trustee of any User for the purposes of the PAFA, and the DNOs shall owe no duties or responsibilities to any User in respect of the PAFA Contract other than as provided in this paragraph 16.
+16.4.2 For the avoidance of doubt, the CDSP shall not be the agent or trustee of any Party for the purposes of the PAFA, and the CDSP shall owe no duties or responsibilities to any Party in respect of the PAFA Contract other than as provided in this paragraph 16.

 Amend paragraph 16.4.3 to read as follows:

-16.4.3 The DNOs shall provide the PAFA with such information as he reasonably requires for the purpose of performing his functions under the PAF Contract and such assistance as he may reasonably require in interpreting such information.
+16.4.3 The CDSP shall provide the PAFA with such information as he reasonably requires for the purpose of performing his functions under the PAF Contract and such assistance as he may reasonably require in interpreting such information.

 Amend Annex V-6 to read as follows: